The documentation archive

 The same email address can be used to send enquiries about archive material and ordering.

 Please note that it can take up to three days to process orders.

 To be able to order material on Arkivportalen.no, you must register as a user.
 You can then search for archive items and folders and place them in Min tralle.
 You can then send the order to The National Museum of Art, Architecture and Design for collection in the reading room.
 A limit of 13 archive items (boxes or protocols) per order applies.

 The regulations can be found here.
 Remember that you are handling unique original material, so read the regulations carefully and exercise caution.

 You can receive up to three archive items or boxes at a time.
 When you have finished for the day, contact the archivist and sign the loan form and visitor register.
 You can reserve the material for up to seven working days.

 The use of personal digital cameras is permitted.
 Copying of archive material will be considered on a case-by-case basis.
-Copying is performed by archive staff.

 Visitors are responsible for obtaining the necessary permission from the copyright holder for using and publishing copied material, as well as for complying with legislation related to the reproduction and publication of material with sensitive content (privacy legislation).
 Copying of restricted material is subject to individual assessment.